viam-soleng/viam-modbus/README.md

-# Viam Modbus Integration Module
+# Viam Modbus Client Module

 This repository contains the `board` and `sensor` package, these modules abstract away a modbus server as a board component, and can query the state of that server and return sensor readings.